OmarCloud20/CDKTF-Tutorial/README.md

 ## Step 3: Configuring an S3 Remote Backend

 Terraform stores all managed infrastructure and configuration by default in a file named `terraform.tfstate`.
 If a local backend is configured for the project, the state file is stored in the current working directly.
 However, when working in a team environment to collaborate with other team members, it is important to configure a remote backend.
 There are several remote backend options such as, consul, etcd, gcs, http and s3.
 For a full list of remote backends, refer to [Terraform](https://www.terraform.io/language/settings/backends/configuration#available-backends) documentation.

-For this tutorial, we will configure an [S3 Remote Backend](https://www.terraform.io/language/settings/backends/s3) which includes S3 bucket for storing the state file and DynamoDB table for state locking and consistency checking.
-Select one of the following options to configure the S3 Remote Backend:
+For this tutorial, we will configure an [S3 Remote Backend](https://www.terraform.io/language/settings/backends/s3) which includes an S3 bucket for storing the state file and a DynamoDB table for state locking and consistency checking.

+**Select one of the following options to configure the S3 Remote Backend:**

 ### Option 1: Utilize an existing S3 bucket and DynamoDB to configure the S3 Remote Backend.

 1. From Step 2, while we still have the virtual environment activated, let's open the project directory using our choice of an Integrated Development Environment (IDE).
 In my case, I'm using [Visual Studios Code](https://code.visualstudio.com/) which I downloaded from the `Ubuntu Software Store`.
-Run `code .` on the terminal to open the project directory using VS Code.
+Run `code .` on the terminal to open the project directory via VS Code.

-2. Navigate to `main.py` file and add the AWS provider library to the imports section:
+2. Navigate to `main.py` file and add the AWS provider construct to the imports section:

 ```
 from cdktf_cdktf_provider_aws import AwsProvider
 ```
->Note: I will give you a final copy of the `main.py` file at the end of this section.
+>Note: the final `main.py` code will be provided at the end of this section.

-3. Configure the AWS provider by adding the following code to the class MyStack:
+3. Configure the AWS provider by adding the following code to `MyStack` class:

 ```
 AwsProvider(self, "AWS", region="us-east-1", profile="CDKTF")
 ```

 >Note: we are using the `profile` attribute to specify the AWS profile to use.
-This is the AWS CLI profile we have previously discussed and created in the [Required Prerequisites] section.
+This is the AWS CLI profile we have previously discussed and created in the [Required Prerequisites](#step-1-required-prerequisites) section.
 If you don't have a profile created, you can remove the `profile` attribute and the AWS provider will use the default profile.
 Or, you can use a different authentication method as per the [AWS Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) documentation.

 4. Add `S3Backend` class to the other imported classes.
 The S3Backend class is employing the S3 bucket and DynamoDB table as an S3 remote backend.